 An XLSX File with Only 65,536 Rows

 I open Excel 2003, create the following spreadsheet, and save the file.
-The formulas are listed in my … Read the rest
+The … Read the rest

 Most people think an Excel workbook with an XLS file extension has only 65,636 rows and 256 columns in the worksheet.
 They would be wrong.
 Of course, if you don’t use a Mac there’s no way for you to discover this fact.